Panzerschrek/U-00DC-Sprache/source/docs/en/variables.rst

 *Global mutable variables*
 **************************

-Global mutable variables are similar to immitable global variables.
+Global mutable variables are similar to immutable global variables.
 They must be a ``constexpr`` type and have ``constexpr`` initializer.

 Access to global mutable variables is possible only in ``unsafe`` code - including reading and writing.
-It's necessory, since there is no reference checking or any synchronization mechanisms for global variables.
+It's necessary, since there is no reference checking or any synchronization mechanisms for global variables.
 A programmer should manually guarantee that no reference checking rules are violated and no data races happen during access to global mutable variables.

 Global mutable variables are declared like immutable ones, but with ``mut`` modifier.